junxit/us-congress-bills-117/metadata.md

 - 2021-07-28 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2021-07-28 — The previous question was ordered pursuant to the rule.
 - 2021-07-29 — Received in the Senate.
+- 2022-03-23 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2022-03-24 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 310.